The best places to see wild horses in the USA

 Wild horses in the Salt River near Phoenix.

-The Salt River herd currently consists of 400-500 horses living in a portion of the Tonto National Forest near the Superstition Mountains.
+The Salt River herd consists of up to 400-500 horses living in a portion of the Tonto National Forest near the Superstition Mountains.

-Show more about the Salt River wild horses. . .
+Read more about the Salt River wild horses

 The best place to see wild horses on the Montana/Wyoming border: The Pryor Mountain Wild Horse Range (Lovell, Wyoming)